 We all know that before they can even walk, kids are little sponges, soaking up the world around them.
 Your child has already watched you going into the store, selecting an item off the shelf, then handing over a little plastic card, before leaving with it in hand.
 Now that they’re a bit older, help them make the connection between wanting a toy and paying for it.
 Explaining that things cost money doesn’t need to be complicated.
 Simply explain when they ask for a toy car or a pot of slime that it will cost $5.
 Rather than paying by plastic, let them practice spending their own money for the item.
 Let them physically hand over their money to the cashier and pocket the change.

 Learning about financial literacy should be, well, child’s play.
 So, give your kids an opportunity to play with coins (while sneaking in a little learning) and some real world practice of earning money around the home.

-Mydoh is a money management app for kids that comes with a digital Smart Card to give them some real-world experience with spending their own money.
-Parents can create weekly tasks for their kids to tick off, and set up a weekly allowance to their kids’ Mydoh Smart Card.
-Learn more about how you can use Mydoh as a way to help your kids learn, earn, and save.
+Mydoh is a money management app for kids that comes with a digital Smart Cash Card to give them some real-world experience with spending their own money.
+Parents can create weekly chores for their kids, and set up weekly allowances to their kids’ Mydoh Smart Cash Card.
+Find out how you can use Mydoh as a way to help your kids learn, earn, and save.